ATKoala/automated-plan-checking/README.md

 3. It may be desirable to use the [settings file](settings.txt) and specify different input locations depending on where your dicoms are.

-More detailed instructions can be found in the [User guide](docs/User-Guide.pdf).
+More options for usage can be found in the [User guide](docs/User-Guide.pdf).

 ## Further Documentation